About

 Our early road-trips relied heavily on car camping driven largely by budget necessity.
 As our experience grew, the allure of venturing into areas inaccessible by vehicle was too great to resist and we’ve been including backpacking excursions into our National Park trips since 2016.
 Now when trip planning, I tend to blend a mix of local lodging, backcountry treks, and front-country camping so that we can experience each location in the richest possible way.

-Over the years we’ve been able to complete some bucket-list level itineraries: we’ve circumnavigated Mt Rainier on foot via the Wonderland Trail, hiked to the full length of the Narrow in Zion National Park, and backpacked in the Core Enchantments in Washington’s Alpine Wilderness.
-I try to plan at least 2-3 week or longer trips each year, but there’s still so much of the country, the continent, and the world remaining to explore.
+Over the years we’ve been able to complete some bucket-list level itineraries: we’ve circumnavigated Mt Rainier on foot twice via the Wonderland Trail, hiked the full length of the Narrows in Zion National Park, and backpacked in the Core Enchantments zone of Washington’s Alpine Wilderness in the midst of the golden larches.
+I try to plan at least 2-3 week or longer trips each year, with shorter trips in between, but there’s still so much of the country, the continent, and the world remaining to explore.